Tag: knowledge

 2) Often people will use false humility to convince or control.
 How would you tell the difference between false and true humility?

-3) Why is learning and recognizing the use of power critical to the of the ?
+3) Why is learning and recognizing the use of power critical to the future of the church?

 • Wisdom Somewhere